Maker Guide : How-To Guide For Selling Your Work

 Building your business?
 Unsure about the difference between wholesale & consignment?
 Trying to determine pricing?
 Wondering how wholesale decisions are made?

-We've complied resources and answers to common questions based on our experiences and learning over the past five years, having worked with Makers and businesses of various sizes.
-Please note: This is intended to act as a broad guide, take your time, and do your own research before reaching out to retailers.
+We've complied resources and answers to common questions based on our experiences and working with Makers and businesses of various sizes.
+Please note, this is intended to act as a broad guide.
+Take your time and do your own research before reaching out to retailers.

 Wholesale vs. Consignment Simplified